 Going on a crash diet is like making a 360-degree turn, it wastes your precious energy and takes you back to where you started from, and that is not where you want to go.

 Make small changes that will lead you to your desired goal.
-That is sustainable.
-That is the best approach.
+That's sustainable, and it's the best approach.